based on Reviews

 • Moderate risk: calcium, magnesium, iodine (factor UR/RAD = 5-100)

-As with the determination of the reference values, there are also significant deviations from country to country in the maximum quantities – and it turns out that Germany i.d.R. is far below the values of its European neighbours (Source: https://www.verbraucherzentrale.nrw/sites/default/files/2021-04/Hoechstmengen_Europa_April%202021.pdf):
+As with the setting of reference values, there are also significant deviations from country to country in the maximum levels – and it is evident that Germany is among the worst offenders here. i.d.R. is far below the values of neighboring European countries (Source: https://www.verbraucherzentrale.nrw/sites/default/files/2021-04/Hoechstmengen_Europa_April%202021.pdf):

-The following graphic shows the recommended intake and the maximum intake (UL).
-The principle applies that a dosage with the recommended intake (these are the “100% NRV” on the product labels of food supplements) is good for maintaining health, d.h.
-Prevention, in healthy people without particular stress and with filled micronutrient stores.
+The following graphic illustrates the recommended intake and the maximum intake (UL).
+The principle is that a dosage in line with the recommended intake (this is the "100% NRV" on the product labels of dietary supplements) is sufficient to maintain good health. d.h.
+Prevention, in healthy people without particular stress and with full micronutrient stores.

-Above the recommended "100% NRV" amount, the prevention range begins, provided nutrient stores are not fully filled and/or special stresses are present.
-With further dosage increases up to the defined maximum level (UL), the therapeutic range of application is reached – d.h. the use of micronutrients for the (accompanying) therapy of an already manifested disease.
+Above the recommended "100% NRV" amount, the focus initially shifts to prevention, provided nutrient stores are not fully replenished and/or there are specific health challenges.
+Further increasing the dosage up to the defined maximum intake (UL) then leads into the therapeutic application range. d.h. the use of micronutrients for the (accompanying) therapy of an already manifest disease.

-D.h. in practice, dosage must be adjusted individually according to ….
+D.hIn practice, the dosage must be adjusted individually according to…

-• Area of application (primary and secondary prevention, therapy, aftercare)
+• Area of application (primary, secondary prevention, therapy, aftercare)

-• Substance group (z.B. for water-soluble vitamins, the dosage range is rather large, for fat-soluble vitamins, the dosage range is rather narrow)
+• Substance group (z.B(For water-soluble vitamins, the dosage range is rather large, while for fat-soluble vitamins it is rather narrow)

 • Recommendations (studies, literature, DGE etc.)